 A page on Frank Herbert - you would think there would be a better overall site for this author, but most of the rest are just merchandising machines for the Dune phenomenon.

-E. E. Knight's official website concerning his award-winning book series of The Vampire Earth.
+The blog of E. E. Knight, author of the book series The Vampire Earth.

 LarryNiven.net, homepage of the author of Hugo and Nebular winner Ringworld among many others.